On this page:

 - Tocilizumab (Actemra®) is approved for the treatment of adults and pediatric patients 2 years of age and older with chimeric antigen receptor (CAR) T cell-induced severe or life-threatening cytokine release syndrome (CRS).
 You can read more about this drug here.

-CAR T-cell therapy continues to be available to patients who are participating in a clinical trial.
+CAR T-cell therapy continues to be available to patients who are participating in a clinical trial for indications or cancers other than the FDA approved indications.
 Trial protocols vary.
 Depending on the clinical trial, care may be provided in either a hospital setting or an intensive outpatient treatment center with experience administering cellular immunotherapy.
 Patients may have to stay at the treatment facility and may need to plan to stay close by before, during or following treatment.
 Some trial protocols require patients to confirm the availability of a caregiver before they can enroll in the trial.

 Cytokine-Release Syndrome (CRS).
 This potentially serious side effect is frequently associated with CAR T-cell therapy.
 Cytokines (chemical messengers that help the T cells carry out their functions) are produced when the CAR T cells multiple in the body and kill the cancer cells.
 CRS symptoms can range from mild flulike symptoms that include